getbouncer/react-native-cardverify/README.md

 To test name and/or expiration extraction, please first provision an API key, then reach out to [support@getbouncer.com](mailto:support@getbouncer.com) with details about your use case and estimated volumes.

 Follow the [configuration guide](https://docs.getbouncer.com/card-verify/react-native-integration-guide#configuration) to enable name and expiry extraction support.

+## Troubleshooting
+See the [troubleshooting page](https://docs.getbouncer.com/card-verify/react-native-integration-guide/troubleshooting) in the Bouncer Docs to check if we have covered common issues.

 ## Authors
 Adam Wushensky, Sam King, and Zain ul Abi Din